-Tax year 2023/24 is the transition year from the 'current year' basis of assessment (which charges tax on the 12-month accounting period ending in the tax year) to the 'tax year' basis of assessment, which will tax the profits actually arising in the tax year.
-Only businesses that already have a yearend between 31 March and 5 April will be unaffected by the changes.
+Tax year 2023/24 was the transition year from the 'current year' basis of assessment (which charged tax on the profits of a 12-month accounting period ending in the tax year) to the 'tax year' basis of assessment, which taxes the profits actually arising in the tax year.
+Only businesses that already have a year-end between 31 March and 5 April will be unaffected by the change.